 Rob Guzzo was a football star and Navy SEAL.
-There is a lot of different personalities in the SEAL platoon and I think that it really brings a SEAL platoon to what it is.
-Rob Guzzo was a guy where if you met him once, you will never forget.
+There are a lot of different personalities in the SEAL platoon, and I think that it brings a SEAL platoon to what it is.
+Rob Guzzo was a guy who you would never forget if you met him once.

-Robert Ryan Guzzo born on March 1, 1979, in San Diego, CA. Rob Guzzo was a special man who led a life of dedication to his family, friends, Seal Team 5, and his country.
-He graduated from Portsmouth High School in 1997 where he also was a star linebacker on the football team.
+Robert Ryan Guzzo, born on March 1, 1979, in San Diego, CA., was an extraordinary man who led a life of dedication to his family, friends, Seal Team 5, and his country.
+He graduated from Portsmouth High School in 1997, where he also was a star linebacker on the football team.
 Before football, Rob played several varsity sports.
-True-to-form, he drove his coaches crazy because his natural talent was far stronger than his patience for enduring hot summer practices.
-Rob just wanted to be in the game, he wanted the action.
+True to form, he drove his coaches crazy because his natural talent was far stronger than his patience for enduring hot summer practices.
+Rob just wanted to be in the game; he wanted the action.

-Rob Guzzo went on to State University of New York College at Cortland where he majored in political science and minored in entrepreneurial studies, meaning figuring out ways to get help writing his papers and scoring the most sought-after social invitations.
+Rob Guzzo went on to the State University of New York College at Cortland, where he majored in political science and minored in entrepreneurial studies, meaning figuring out ways to get help writing his papers and scoring the most sought-after social invitations.

 He was a brother in the Beta Phi Epsilon fraternity.
-Rob was never short on ideas, passionate in his pursuit of a good time, and always about being in the action.
+Rob was never short on ideas, passionate about pursuing a good time, and always being in action.

 Upon graduation in 2000, Rob followed his destiny: Becoming a Navy SEAL.
-His dream come true in a form of Navy SEAL Team 5, where he was deployed upon graduation.
-He trained in Coronado, CA, and deployed to Iraq in 2006 where he served as a communications specialist.
+His dream came true in the form of Navy SEAL Team 5, where he was deployed upon graduation.
+He trained in Coronado, CA, and deployed to Iraq in 2006, serving as a communications specialist.
 The brotherhood he found there, the missions, the sense of accomplishment – all shaped who he was to his core.
 Rob was awarded the Navy Commendation Medal with Valor for his combat action in Iraq.

 Post military life and death